zephyrproject-rtos/zephyr/boards/arm64/imx8mm_evk/doc/index.rst

    :goals: run

-This will build an image with the synchronization sample app, boot it and display the following console output:
+This will build an image with the synchronization sample app, boot it and display the following ram console output:

 .. code-block:: console